Onam – Festival and Carnival of Kerala

 Onam is For All

-Although this festival has its origin in Hindu mythology, Onam is for all people of all class and creed.
-Hindus, Muslims and Christians, the wealthy and the downtrodden, all celebrate Onam with equal fervor.
+Although this festival has its origin in Hindu mythology, Onam is for all people of all classes and creeds.
+Hindus, Muslims, and Christians, the wealthy and the downtrodden, all celebrate Onam with equal fervor.
 The secular character of Onam is peculiar to this land where unity had always coexisted with diversity, especially during festivals, when people come together to celebrate life’s unlimited joys.